heptarch/heptarch.github.io/drafts/demon.md

 which bears them.

 The dream lurches.
-Ellen is moored on the other side of a craggy, rough-hewn breakwater, reaching into sky, behind which Aberdeen is concealed.
+Ellen is now moored on the other side of a craggy, rough-hewn breakwater, concealing Aberdeen and reaching into the sky.
-She turns to find the dark outlines of a shopfront on Chancery Lane.
+Behind, the dark outlines of a shopfront on Chancery Lane;
-Ede & Ravenscroft.
+the tailor, Ede & Ravenscroft.
-It blooms suddenly into color, and her view is swept beneath the trefoiled architrave, past its juridical wigs and robes, and up the stairs to a humble bedroom, lit only by the embers of a dying fire.
+The store blooms suddenly into light and color, and Ellen's view is pulled beneath its trefoiled architrave, past the juridical wigs and robes, and up the stairs to a humble bedroom, lit only by the embers of a dying fire.